Charles I of Austria

 Charles succeeded to the thrones in November 1916 following the death of his grand-uncle, Franz Joseph.
-He began secret negotiations with the Allies, hoping to peacefully end the First World War but was unsuccessful.
+He began secret negotiations with the Allies, hoping to peacefully end the First World War, but was unsuccessful.
 Despite Charles's efforts to preserve the empire by returning it to federalism and by championing Austro-Slavism, Austria-Hungary hurtled into disintegration: Czechoslovakia and the State of Slovenes, Croats and Serbs were proclaimed, and Hungary broke monarchic ties to Austria by the end of October 1918.
-Following the Armistice of 11 November 1918, Charles "renounced participation" in state affairs, but did not abdicate.
-The Republic of German-Austria was proclaimed the following day, and in April 1919 the Austrian Parliament formally dethroned the Habsburgs and banished Charles from the German-Austrian Republic for life.
+Following the Armistice of 11 November 1918, Charles "renounced any participation" in government affairs, but did not abdicate.
+However, the Republic of German-Austria was proclaimed the following day, and in April 1919 the National Assembly formally dethroned the Habsburgs and banished Charles from German-Austria for life.

 Charles spent the early part of his exile in Switzerland.
 He spent the remaining years of his life attempting to restore the monarchy.
-He made two attempts to reclaim the Hungarian throne in 1921; but failed due to the opposition of Hungary's Calvinist regent Admiral Miklós Horthy.
+He made two attempts to reclaim the Hungarian throne in 1921, but failed due to the opposition of Hungary's Calvinist regent, Admiral Miklós Horthy.
 Charles was exiled for a second time to the Portuguese island of Madeira, where he soon fell ill and died of respiratory failure in 1922.
+A deeply religious man, Charles was beatified by the Catholic Church in 2004, with October 21 as his feast day.